Number of trees planted

 Carbon offsetting the community way:

 How it works

-Every year we donate 5% of our profits to planting a forest in the Kiya Hills in Uganda.
+Every year we donate 5% of our profits to enhance our green transition.
+A big part of the donation is spent on planting a forest in Uganda.

 In just 20 years, each tree can absorb up to 3 tonnes of CO2 – offsetting 20% of our current carbon emissions.

 Our customers can choose to pay a green surcharge, helping us reach carbon neutrality even faster.